MoolyaSoftwareTesting/Alkimi/README.md

 - **e2e/**: Cypress test files.

 ## Email Testing with Mailosaur
 For email testing, have used Mailosaur to handle test emails.
-Ensure the following:
+-**Ensure the following:**
-Mailosaur Account: Sign up for a Mailosaur account and obtain your API key.
+-**Mailosaur Account:** Sign up for a Mailosaur account and obtain your API key.
-Update Cypress Config: Update your cypress.config.js file with your
+-**Update Cypress Config:** Update your cypress.config.js file with your

 ## Troubleshooting
 -**issue:** Tests fail due to an email already existing